malcolmwilson8/malcolmwilson8/README.md

 # Hi there 👋!
 I'm Malcolm (he/him).

-Welcome to my profile!
-I'm currently on a part-time web dev bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/).
+I'm currently on a part-time web dev bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end.
+I moonlight as a skateboarder, 3d art-maker, and (experimental) music producer 🌚.
 Thanks for stopping by, and it'd be great to connect on [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/)!

 ## A bit more about me

-- 🧱 I’m currently working on: building a testing library for future code work
+- 🧱 I’m currently working on: building a to-do list tracker through TDD
 - 🤔 I'm curious about: Three.js, AI, and the how to combine art and coding

 ## Languages & tools I use